schwark/alfred-webbutton/README.md

 - Create custom web buttons with specific URLs
 - Capture URLs directly from Safari's active tab
+- Smart sorting of buttons by last use
 - Add custom headers for each web button
 - Add cookies for each web button (single or multiple)
 - Add POST bodies for API requests